-Once you get a good understanding of basic foundations, you can always re-take the beginner series.
-Because you usually stare at your feet the first time, now you can focus on your partner and patterns.
+Once you get a good understanding of basic foundations, KEEP TAKING LESSONS!
+Always re-take the beginner series a few times.
+Because the first time you usually stare at your feet, then you can focus on your partner and patterns.
 Then see what other styles are being offered and take a new series.
 The more you know, the better you will be on the dance floor.
 Even for a beginner, you'll want to repeat the Beginner Foundations class a few times.
-It's like patting your head and rubbing your belly - the more your footwork becomes automatic, the more you can concentrate on new moves and patterns.
+It's like patting your head and rubbing your belly and tapping your foot- the more your footwork becomes automatic, the more you can concentrate on new moves and patterns.

 One big suggestion is to research the history of swing dancing with the original Lindy Hoppers (Frankie Manning, Norma Miller, Shorty George) vintage music, life & times of the 1910s-1940s.

 7) GET OUT AND DANCE